-In an effort to bring these high percentages down and create a safer work environment, workplaces can implement Mental Health First Aid Training to equip their employees with the right skills if ever they find themselves in a crisis situation or are confronted with someone simply having a bad day.
+In an effort to bring these high percentages down and create a safer work environment, workplaces can engage in training and provide support to equip their employees with the right skills if ever they find themselves in a crisis situation or are confronted with someone simply having a bad day.

 Are Workplaces Supporting Employees Experiencing Mental Health Problems?